ZahraMirzaei/GSMPay-interview-task/README.md

    - Tasks are initially added to the "In Progress" section upon creation.
    - Clicking or tapping on a task in the "In Progress" section moves it to the "Done" section.
    - Clicking or tapping on a task in the "Done" section returns the task to the "In Progress" section.
+   - You can delete each task that is presented in the "In Progress" column.
+   - When you click or tap on the delete button, you have 10 seconds to undo the action by clicking on the undo button.

 3. **Success Chart:**